 The world of mobile apps is big.
 There are tens of thousands of apps competing for attention in app stores.
 But only half the battle has been accomplished if you create an excellent app.
-To truly win, you need to master mobile app lifecycle marketing, a strategy that makes your app both appealing for users and keeps them on board in loyalty over time.
+To truly win, you need to master mobile app lifecycle marketing, a strategy that makes your app both appealing to users and keeps them on board in loyalty over time.

-What’s Mobile App Lifecycle Marketing?
+What Is Mobile App Lifecycle Marketing?

-Stage 1: Acquisition – Attracting Users to Try Your App
+Acquisition – Attracting Users to Try Your App

 This is your opportunity to make an excellent early impression.
 The acquisition stage is about persuading users to download and install your app.
 Here’s how to do it: